Last Updated on October 13, 2022 by DMEditor

-In an era where agile recruitment reigns supreme, HR managers are experiencing more and more pressure to reap the results quickly, efficiently, and within the law.
+In an era where agile recruitment and talent management reigns supreme, HR managers are experiencing more and more pressure to reap the results quickly, efficiently, and within the law.
 In light of that, it’s no wonder that an increasing number of companies are turning to cloud-based HR software platforms to help.

-Sometimes also called human resource information systems (HRIS), such platforms provide companies with a centralized place to keep employee information like payroll, benefits, onboarding, etc., all in one place.
+Sometimes also called human resource information systems (HRIS), such platforms provide companies with a centralized place to keep employee information like payroll processing, benefits, onboarding, etc., all in one place.

 With that in mind, we’re taking a look at two of the best platforms on the market to give you the low-down on everything they have to offer.